 It is also intended to further highlight the issue of Modern Slavery, as well as our Statement and Policy, to all staff members around (UK) Anti-Slavery Day11 (18th of October of each year).

-We continue to consider on an ongoing basis ways to further enhance awareness on the issues of slavery and human trafficking and of Grant Thornton Ireland’s* Anti-Slavery and Human Trafficking Policy among relevant employees and partners.
+We continue to consider on an ongoing basis ways to further enhance awareness on the issues of slavery and human trafficking and of our Anti-Slavery and Human Trafficking Policy among relevant employees and partners.

 Grant Thornton Ireland shall take responsibility for this statement and its objectives, and this statement will be reviewed and updated as appropriate.